spectre013/cuberific/Readme.md

 # Cuberific

 Cuberific is a Rubik's Cube timer web application.
-The back end service is written in Go [Golang.org](Golang).
-The front end is an [https://angularjs.org/](Angular JS) application.
-On the web server front [https://nginx.org/](Nginx) was used to serve the Angular JS application and proxy the Go web service.
-For the database [http://www.mongodb.org/](MongoDB) was used.
+The back end service is written in Go [Golang.org](http://Golang.org/).
+The front end is an [Angular JS](https://angularjs.org/) application.
+On the web server front [Nginx](https://nginx.org/) was used to serve the Angular JS application and proxy the Go web service.
+For the database [MongoDB](http://www.mongodb.org/) was used.

 ### THIS APPLICATION IS NOT READY FOR PRODUCTION USE